-1. Once community spread takes hold in a country or region, the number of cases increases exponentially, doubling every 3 days or so, unless aggressive social distancing policies are enforced.

-a.
-See, e.g., number of cases outside China, and in France, Germany, Spain, Switzerland, UK, Netherlands, Sweden, Belgium, Norway.
+- 1. Once community spread takes hold in a country or region, the number of cases increases exponentially, doubling every 3 days or so, unless aggressive social distancing policies are enforced. - a.
+See, e.g., number of cases outside China, and in France, Germany, Spain, Switzerland, UK, Netherlands, Sweden, Belgium, Norway. - b.

-b.
 [Update.
 March 10.]
-The spreading of communicative disease follows the same mathematical models as the spreading of computer worms.
-See studies on how code-red worm, the sql slammer worm spreads.
+Exponential growth occurs because the number of newly infected people is proportional to the number of people already carrying it.
+In a simplified model, if each person carrying the virus on average transmits to 0.26 persons per day, the total number of patients will be multiplied by 1.26 each day, and will double every 3 days.
+Starting from 100, it takes 10 days to go to 1000, 20 days to go to 10,000, 30 days to go to 100,000, etc. - c.
+[Update.
+March 10.]
+The spreading of communicative diseases follows the same mathematical models as the spreading of computer worms.
+See studies on how code-red worm, the SQL slammer worm spreads.
 Once exponential growth starts, it slows down only when getting close to saturation (every target has been infected), unless intervention stops the growth.
 See figure.

-2. The US case number has been growing exponentially for over a week.
+- The US case number has been growing exponentially for over a week.
 On Saturday Feb 29, the total number of US cases is 69, including 47 cases originated from the Diamond Princess cruise ship or Wuhan evaluation, and 22 local cases.
 By Saturday Mar 7, the number of local cases rose to 388.
-Within 7 days, the number of local cases increased more than 16 folds, doubling more than 4 times.

-3. When the number of cases reaches thousands, the sheer volume of patients will overwhelm the healthcare system.
+Within 7 days, the number of local cases increased more than 16 folds, doubling more than 4 times. - When the number of cases reaches thousands, the sheer volume of patients will overwhelm the healthcare system.
 Hundreds or more people (mostly older citizens) die, and medical workers will suffer greatly.
-See reports on this in S. Korea, Italy on Mar 2, Italy on Mar 3, It a.
-A March 6 Testimony of a Surgeon working in Bergamo, Italy uses first-hand experience to explain the stress on hospitals and that COVID-19 is not flu.
+See reports on this in S. Korea, Italy on Mar 2, Italy on Mar 7, Europe. - a.
+A March 6 Testimony of a Surgeon working in Bergamo, Italy uses first-hand experience to explain the stress on hospitals and that COVID-19 is not flu. - [Update.
+Mar 11.]
+By locking down Hubei province, China limited the numbers of COVID-19 cases in other provinces to be relatively small.
+When hospitals in Hubei are overwhelmed, China mobilized the medical resources of the whole country to help. - COVID-19 has a significantly higher fatality rate than Flu appears to be about 20 times as deadly as Flu for every age group.

-7, Europe.

-4. COVID-19 has a significantly higher fatality rate than Flu appears to be about 20 times as deadly as Flu for every age group.
 Flu is estimated to have fatality of 0.1%.
 Estimation of the fatality rate of COVID-19 varies, some numbers are 2.3% according China's CDCP, 3.4% according to the WHO.

-Flu 0 to 17: 0.01% 18-49: 0.02% 50- 0.0 • • • 65+: 0.83% COVID-19 10 to 39: 40-49: 50-59: 60-69: 70-79: 80+: 0.2% 0.4% 1.3% 3.6% 8% 14.8% a.
+Flu 0 to 17: 0.01% 18-49: 0.02% 50- 0.0 - 65+: 0.83% COVID-19 10 to 39: 40-49: 50-59: 60-69: 70-79: 80+: 0.2% 0.4% 1.3% 3.6% 8% 14.8% a.
 [Update.
 Mar 10.]
 Comparison of age-based fatality rates of Flu vs. COVID-19.

 b.
 According to worldometer, among 66,106 closed cases, there are 3828 deaths, translating to a 5.8% fatality rate.
-This could be too high, as many people with mild symptoms in China may be self-quarantined and not discovered.
+This is dominated by data from China.
+It could be too high, as many people with mild symptoms in China may be self-quarantined and not discovered.
+On the other hand, this is achieved because China can mobilize medical resources of the whole country to treat patients in Hubei.
+The rate would be a lot higher otherwise.